LukeGus/Obsidian-Backup/Game Idea.md

 The plan is to create a minigame based game where you join a lobby and you play different minigame's.
 If you win a minigame you get points/money to buy things to aid you in the games or punish other players.
-They call me the  rapist, I'm not a rapist.